FocusTorn/mockly-vsc/docs/examples.md

 	});

 	it('should return null and show warning if config file is invalid JSON', async () => {
+		// Use vfs.populateSync to create an invalid JSON file vscodeSimulator.vfs.populateSync({
+            [configFileUri.path]: 'this is not json'
+        });
-		await mockly.workspace.fs.writeFile(configFileUri, Buffer.from('this is not json'));
+		// Or use: await mockly.workspace.fs.writeFile(configFileUri, Buffer.from('this is not json'));
 		const warningSpy = vi.spyOn(mockly.window, 'showWarningMessage');
 		const result = await readMyToolConfig();

 		expect(result).toBeNull();